 How often should I collect customer feedback?

-It’s best to get feedback from clients every month.
+It’s best to get in-app surveys from clients every month.
 This lets us learn what they think, what they want, and love.
-Monthly feedback improves our products and services, making customers more loyal and happy to recommend us.
+Monthly reports help us improve our products and services, making customers more loyal and increasing their likelihood of recommending us.

 What are some key areas to cover in feedback questions?

 When asking for feedback, focus on how satisfied they are, their experience with support, and what they think of prices.
-This helps us see what we’re good at and where we can do better, ultimately making our customers more delighted.
+This helps us identify our strengths and areas for improvement, ultimately making our customers even more delighted.

 How can I design an effective customer feedback questionnaire?

-To create a good survey, know your goals and who you’re asking.
+To create effective survey questions, understand your goals and the audience you’re targeting.
 Use different question types, like yes/no, multiple-choice, or written answers.
 This mix gives us a clear picture of what customers think and feel.

 What types of questions should be included in a survey?

-In your survey, mix it up with questions about the customer’s background, their satisfaction, and detailed questions on their experiences.
+In your survey questions, talk about the customer’s background, their satisfaction, and detailed questions on their experiences.
 This variety uncovers a lot, giving us actionable insights to improve.

 How do I ensure ethical practices and data privacy in surveys?